soilwise-he/soil-vocabs/README.md

 This toolset provides a solid foundation, but there is always room for improvement.

 * ​**Term Provenance**​: Currently, the scripts do not capture the source or reference for each term and definition.
-Future versions could include a `dct:source` property by adding a 'source' column to the input CSV.
+Future versions could include a `dcterms:source` property by adding a 'source' column to the input CSV.
 * ​**Your Ideas**​: If you have questions, find a bug, or have an idea for an improvement, please **create an issue** in this GitHub repository.
 We welcome all contributions!